Learn languages naturally with fresh, real content!

 Explore By Region

-Lebanon’s parliament delayed elections by two years due to war with Israel and Hezbollah, citing ongoing conflict and displacement of over half a million people.
+Lebanon’s parliament delayed elections by two years due to war with Israel and Hezbollah, citing security threats and mass displacement.

-Lebanon’s parliament extended its term by two years on March 9, 2026, citing ongoing conflict with Israel and Hezbollah as the reason for postponing the May 2026 parliamentary elections.
+Lebanon’s parliament extended its mandate by two years on March 9, 2026, citing ongoing conflict with Israel and Hezbollah as the reason for postponing the May 2026 parliamentary elections.

-The vote passed 76-41, with four abstentions, as Israeli airstrikes and ground raids intensified in southern Lebanon and Beirut’s southern suburbs, targeting Hezbollah infrastructure including its financial arm.
+The vote passed 76-41, with four abstentions, as Israeli airstrikes and ground operations intensified in southern Lebanon and Beirut’s southern suburbs.

-The war, triggered by Hezbollah’s attacks following the killing of Iran’s supreme leader in a U.S.-Israel strike, has displaced over half a million people.
+The violence, triggered by Hezbollah’s attacks following the killing of Iran’s Supreme Leader, has displaced over half a million people and disrupted governance.

-Human Rights Watch accused Israel of using white phosphorus in residential areas, a potential violation of international law, though Israel denied targeting civilians.
+Human Rights Watch accused Israel of using white phosphorus in residential areas, a potential violation of international law, though Israel denies targeting civilians.

 The Lebanese government declared Hezbollah’s military activities illegal and detained members, who were later released on bail.

-El Parlamento libanés retrasó las elecciones por dos años debido a la guerra con Israel y Hezbollah, citando el conflicto en curso y el desplazamiento de más de medio millón de personas.
+El parlamento libanés retrasó las elecciones en dos años debido a la guerra con Israel y Hezbolá, citando amenazas a la seguridad y desplazamientos masivos.